satishsalyal/Foundations-of-Data-Science/Assignments Page.md

 ---

 ## 📋 **Instructions**
-1. Each student must solve followinf **two problems** involving the calculation of:
+1. Each student must solve the following **two problems** involving the calculation of:
    - Mean
    - Median
    - Mode